Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/how-to.md

 ### Set up standard control planes

 First, let's create a standard control plane.
-This group will be a member of a control plane group later on.
+This control plane will be a member of a control plane group later on.

 If you already have some standard control planes in your org that you want to add to a group, skip to [creating a control plane group](#create-control-plane-group).